Granulate/gmaestro-eks-blueprints-addon/README.md

   .build(app, 'my-stack-name');
 ```

-Use the following command to validate that gMaesto installed successfully:
+Use the following command to validate that gMaestro installed successfully:

 ```bash
 $ kubectl get pods --all-namespaces | grep granulate-maestro